-Soon afterward the proprietor took a company to Ipswich for the summer season, and Garrick appeared there in Thomas Southerne’s Oroonoko as Aboan, a noble savage, with his face blackened, and later played Captain Duretête, in George Farquhar’s The Inconstant.
+Soon afterward the proprietor took a company to Ipswich for the summer season.
+Garrick appeared there in Thomas Southerne’s Oroonoko as Aboan, a noble savage, with his face blackened.
+Later he played Captain Duretête, in George Farquhar’s The Inconstant.

 Reforms of Drury Lane Theatre

 In April of 1747 friends in the city helped Garrick to raise £8,000, his share of the purchase money for the lease and furnishings of Drury Lane Theatre and renewal of the patent, in partnership with one James Lacy, a failed actor with a flair for the entertainment trade, who had been stage manager at Covent Garden.

 Garrick was to perform and to choose plays and players; Lacy, assisted by a weakish, devoted younger Garrick, while “Brother George,” dealt with the business side.
 Drury Lane was redecorated and reopened in September 1747 with Macklin as Shylock and a prologue by Johnson.
 This set forth Garrick’s principles, as a producer of devotion to Shakespeare and reform of plays and players and ending in famous appeal.